MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 └── IncrementCounterCommandTests.cs
 ```

-> Note that thanks to testing our application through its public API (i.e. its commands and queries) as discussed in the recipe for [testing command and query handlers](../../basics/testing-handlers#readme), we are able to make some significant changes to the implementation without needing to adjust any tests.
-It is often difficult to make such big refactorings in an application with a lot of low-level unit tests, since the tests also need to be adjusted during the refactoring, taking up valuable development time.
+> Note that thanks to testing our application through its public API (i.e. its commands and queries) as discussed in the recipe for [testing command and query handlers](../../basics/testing-handlers#readme), we are able to make some significant changes to the implementation with only minor adjustments to the tests.
+It is often difficult to make such big refactorings in an application with a lot of low-level unit tests, since those tests also require a lot of adjustments during the refactoring, taking up valuable development time.

 If we simply move the files into different layers as outlined above, we'll get the following structure (omitting the `Conqueror.Recipes.CQS.Advanced.CleanArchitecture` project name prefix for simplicity):